anegg0/gr0wing-hugo/content/posts/2013-02-17-the-compliment-that-doesnt-sell-anything.md

 <img class="wp-image-4728 alignleft" alt="pied-piper-of-Hamelin" src="http://www.gr0wing.com/wp-content/uploads/2013/02/pied-piper-of-Hamelin.jpg" width="250" height="312" srcset="https://www.gr0wing.com/wp-content/uploads/2013/02/pied-piper-of-Hamelin.jpg 320w, https://www.gr0wing.com/wp-content/uploads/2013/02/pied-piper-of-Hamelin-240x300.jpg 240w" sizes="(max-width: 250px) 100vw, 250px" /> What if complimenting makes you suspicious of taking advantage of people?

-What if people believe that you&#8217;re just about to <span style="font-size: 18px;">ask them for money?</span>
+What if people believe that you're just about to <span style="font-size: 18px;">ask them for money?</span>

-Or that you&#8217;re just a **maniac that has a shrine where he hangs pictures of girls next to bottles of old people&#8217;s saliva?**
+Or that you're just a **maniac that has a shrine where he hangs pictures of girls next to bottles of old people's saliva?**

 &nbsp;

-It&#8217;s legitimate to fear the worst rejection scenarios when you decide to open up and say something nice, but in reality, there&#8217;s nothing much to lose: <span style="font-size: 18px;">most people love it when someone cares enough to notice their qualities and mention them.</span>
+It's legitimate to fear the worst rejection scenarios when you decide to open up and say something nice, but in reality, there's nothing much to lose: <span style="font-size: 18px;">most people love it when someone cares enough to notice their qualities and mention them.</span>

-And those who might reject you are so self-centered that they&#8217;ll forget whatever you told them 5 mn after you said it.
+And those who might reject you are so self-centered that they'll forget whatever you told them 5 mn after you said it.

 &nbsp;

-I have nothing to sell through this article, just let me share what I&#8217;ve been trying to do for a few years:
+I have nothing to sell through this article, just let me share what I've been trying to do for a few years:

-<span style="font-size: 16px;">I&#8217;ve been trying to compliment people more often, whether young or old, good-looking or not, smart or dumb, whoever they are, I always find something real to say.</span>
+<span style="font-size: 16px;">I've been trying to compliment people more often, whether young or old, good-looking or not, smart or dumb, whoever they are, I always find something real to say.</span>

-<span style="font-size: 16px;">Nobody&#8217;s crappy enough to only have shortcomings, right?<br /> </span>
+<span style="font-size: 16px;">Nobody's crappy enough to only have shortcomings, right?<br /> </span>

 &nbsp;

-<span style="font-size: 18px;">Now I&#8217;m sure that this strategy works: as long as you&#8217;re not trying to sell anything, people are happy when you identify their qualities, like the way they sing or the shape of their signature.</span>
+<span style="font-size: 18px;">Now I'm sure that this strategy works: as long as you're not trying to sell anything, people are happy when you identify their qualities, like the way they sing or the shape of their signature.</span>

 &nbsp;